-Italy promises loads of fun and excitement, though the real adventure begins when you take a bite of some tasty prosciutto!
+Italy offers tons of fun and excitement, but the real adventure kicks off with a taste of delicious prosciutto!

 Italians are very proud of their prosciutto and for good reasons.